-5.1 The personal information will be processed and stored so that it is possible for us to contact, respond to or conduct the transaction requested by the individual.
-By transacting with Lydden Parish Council, individuals are deemed to be giving consent for their personal data provided to be used and transferred in accordance with this policy.
+The information provided (personal information such as name, address, email address, phone number) will be processed and stored so that it is possible for us to contact, respond to or conduct the transaction requested by the individual.
+By transacting with Edmondsley Parish Council, individuals are deemed to be giving consent for their personal data provided to be used and transferred in accordance with this policy, however where ever possible specific written consent will be sought.
 It is the responsibility of those individuals to ensure that the Parish Council is able to keep their personal data accurate and up-to-date.
 The personal information will be not shared or provided to any other third party or be used for any purpose other than that for which it was provided.